Doonside, New South Wales: History

-In 1822 the area south of Hill End (Doonside) was granted to a Scottish-born settler named John Campbell (1771-1827).
+In 1822, the area south of Hill End (Doonside) was granted to a Scottish-born settler named John Campbell (1771–1827).

-The property and house had a series of owners and tenants in the 19th and 20th centuries until acquired by the Commonwealth Overseas Telecommunications Commission (OTC) in 1949.
+The property and house had a series of owners and tenants in the 19th and 20th centuries until acquired by the Commonwealth Overseas Telecommunications Commission (O.T.C.) in 1949.

-The newly formed National Trust had been trying to secure a lease from OTC but was unable to come to an agreement citing unworkable lease conditions.
-A Local Historian John Lawson offered to restore the house but was rejected by O.T.C. the house was demolished in 1958.
+The newly formed National Trust had been trying to secure a lease from O.T.C. but could not agree, citing unworkable lease conditions.
+A Local Historian, John Lawson, offered to restore the house but was rejected by O.T.C.
+The house was demolished in 1958.